dorbenit/Generic-ADT-C/README.md

 ## 📜 License

-This project is released under the **MIT License** – feel free to use, share, and extend!
+This project is released under the MIT License – feel free to use it, share it, and adapt it freely with attribution.

 ---

 ## ✍️ Author

-Developed by [Dor Benita](https://github.com/dorbenit) as part of a university data structures course, with an emphasis on low-level design, memory management, and modularity.
+Developed by [Dor Benita](https://github.com/dorbenit) as part of an **Advanced C Programming** course, with an emphasis on low-level design, memory management, and modularity.